On the structure of dg categories of relative singularities: Preliminaries

 In order to define the lax monoidal $\oo$-functor

-consider the category $\pdgcat$ whose objects are pairs $(T,S)$, where T is an $A$-linear dg-category and $S$ a class of morphisms in $T$.
-Given two objects $(T,S)$ and $(T',S')$, morphisms $(T,S)\rightarrow (T',S')$ are those dg-functors $F:T\rightarrow T'$ such that $S$ is sent into $S'$.
+consider the category $\pdgcat$ introduced in \emph{loc. cit.}, whose objects are pairs $(T,S)$, where T is an $A$-linear dg category and $S$ a class of morphisms in $T$.
+Given two objects $(T,S)$ and $(T',S')$, morphisms $(T,S)\rightarrow (T',S')$ are those dg functors $F:T\rightarrow T'$ such that $S$ is sent into $S'$.
 Composition and identities are defined in the obvious way.
-Given a morphism $(T,S)\rightarrow (T',S')$, we say that it is a Dwyer-Kan equivalence if the underlying dg-functor is so (i.e. is a quasi-equivalence).
+Given a morphism $(T,S)\rightarrow (T',S')$, we say that it is a Dwyer-Kan equivalence if the underlying dg functor is so (i.e. it is a quasi-equivalence).
 We denote the class of Dwyer-Kan equivalences in $\pdgcat$ by $W_{DK}$.